oliverjam/minimal-react-setup/README.md

 This is a very minimal set-up to get started writing a React app.
 It bundles your code using [Parcel](https://parceljs.org) and has [Jest](https://jestjs.io/) configured to write tests with [react-testing-library](https://github.com/kentcdodds/react-testing-library).

+This was mostly designed as a learning aid to help understand how bundlers are set up.
+**You should probably use [Create React App](https://facebook.github.io/create-react-app/docs/getting-started) for anything really important**

 ## Getting started

 ### Quick start